department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="diverse">Why is it important for people of different ages, races, ethnicities, and gender identities to participate in this research?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="diverse">Why is it important to have a diverse range of people participate in this research?</button>
 <div id="diverse" class="usa-accordion-content">

 When research involves a group of people who are similar in age, gender, race, and ethnicity, the results for that group may not be true for everyone.